 Consider your organisation’s reputation within a market.
 Have you received negative or favourable press?
 How do online reviews depict working life with your company?
 What impact will your operations have on the local economy, environment and culture?
 Understanding what’s important to prospective employees and their families can arm hiring managers with solutions to any concerns they may have.

-5. Regulations and legislation
+5. Regulations and Legislation

-It’s reasonable to assume that countries will have their own employment and labour laws, but remember that there may also be regional variations across states.
+When conducting global recruitment, it’s reasonable to assume that countries will have their own employment and labour laws, but remember that there may also be regional staffing variations across states.
 Getting a handle on relevant legislation and regulations before entering a market is essential.

-One size doesn’t fit all but adapting a global strategy to fit with local needs is entirely possible with the right planning.
-Localised expectations around interview processes, working arrangements and even holiday allowances should be taken into consideration to stay competitive in attracting the best candidate.
+One size doesn’t fit all, especially across sectors, but adapting a global strategy to fit with local needs is entirely possible with the right planning.
+Localised expectations around interview processes, working arrangements, communication styles, and even holiday allowances should be taken into consideration to stay competitive in attracting the best candidate.